 When my parents moved to Mesa, Arizona, I could only try to imagine what kind of house they owned and what kind of subdivision it was in.
 Was it surrounded by desert?
 Did they see any scorpions or rattlesnakes?
 Why the heck did they decide to move to Arizona?!!!

-They bought a newly constructed house in Mesa that had 3 bedrooms, 2 1/2 baths, a formal dining room, living room plus a family room and an eat-in kitchen.
-There was an enclosed porch and a pool in back.
+They bought a newly constructed house in Mesa that had 3 bedrooms, 2 1/2 baths, a formal dining room, a living room plus a family room, and an eat-in kitchen.
+There was an enclosed porch and a pool in the back.
 We always had pools in Illinois, but they were above-ground.
 My Dad loved the pool so I'm sure he loved having one built-in.

 My daughter visited them by herself at the age of 10 or 11.
 My Mom sent me pictures of her by the pool.
 It looked nice and they also sent me a photo of the front of the house, which looked cute.
 When my daughter showed her friend the pool photo, the young friend said, "Oooh, who's that guy in the back in a Speedo?"
 My daughter laughed and replied, "That's my grandfather!"

 When I finally took the leap to visit them (after more than 10 years of them living there), I was excited to see how a home in Arizona is decorated.
 I’m not a fan of mock southwest decor.
 I like rustic, but not the phony stuff like couches we saw here in the Midwest for a while with the zig zaggy southwest patterns on them, usually in pastels.
 That’s what I expected to find at my parent’s house.